LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Race: Strix.
 - Class: Kinetist.

-## Runelords
+## Sin Lords
+- Side characters.
 - Gone from reality, souls have been cleansed.
 - Created the proto-sin blades.

 ## S.